turingschool-projects/omniauth-census/README.md

 #### Step 2: Configure OmniAuth

 *   Add the `CENSUS_ID`, `CENSUS_SECRET` you receive to your application's environment variables.
 Use the "production" values if `RACK_ENV` is set to `production`.
 Use the "development" values for all other environments.
+The Census endpoint can be overridden by setting a fully qualified URL in `CENSUS_PROVIDER_ENDPOINT`.
     *   For security, please ensure that these variables are not uploaded to GitHub or any other publicly available resource.
 If you need assistance with keeping these secret, consider using the [Figaro](https://github.com/laserlemon/figaro) gem. _(Figaro pronunciation: /fi.ɡa.ʁɔ/)_

 *   Create the following file: